 Open ended toys foster play, creativity, and imagination.
-Here is a list of the best open-ended toys for kids, focusing on construction and pretend play.
+Here is a list of the best creative toys for kids to promote pretend play.

 When I look at which toys have received the most use and love in our house over the years, both by my two kids and by the stream of friends and art group members who have played with them, the clear winners are the open ended toys.

 Open-ended toys are those that can be used in a variety of ways depending on the children, the day, their imagination, and desire.
 They foster play, creativity, and imagination.

 Think building blocks, dress-up accessories, and animal figurines.